IBM/AutoXAI4Omics/README.md

-# Explainable AI framework for omics
+# Auto-Omics: an Explainable Auto-AI framework for omics and tabular data

-The aim of the framework is to easily allow phenotype prediction from omics data (e.g., gene expression; microbiome datat (currently setup for _biom_ data, handled through `calour`); or any tabular data), using a range of ML models, and various plots (including explainability and feature importance through SHAP and ELI5).
+The aim of the framework is to easily allow phenotype prediction from omics data (e.g., gene expression; microbiome data; or any tabular data), using a range of ML models, and various plots (including explainability and feature importance through SHAP and ELI5).

 Key features include: